Nonexistence of proper $p$-biharmonic maps and Liouville type theorems I: case of $p\geq2$

 \section{Liouville type theorem for $p$-biharmonic maps from $\mathbb{R}^m$}

 We suppose in this section that $(M,g)$ is the $m$-dimensional Euclidean space $\mathbb{R}^m$ with its canonical metric.
-For harmonic maps with $m\neq2$, it is well known for $m=1$(\cite{SY}) and for $m\geq3$(\cite{GRSB}\cite{Sea}) that if their energy is finite, then they must be constant.
-This result is extended to biharmonic maps by Baird et al.(\cite{BFO}) when $m\neq4$.
+For harmonic maps with $m\neq2$, it is well known when $m=1$(\cite{SY}) and when $m\geq3$(\cite{GRSB}\cite{Sea}) that if their energy is finite, then they must be constant.
+This result was extended to biharmonic maps by Baird et al.(\cite{BFO}) when $m\neq4$.
 We will further prove such Liouville type results under proper integral conditions for general $p$-biharmonic maps when $p\geq2$.
-It is a surprise that when $p>2$ we have Liouville type result for all dimensions(even if $m=2p$, when the energy functional $E_p$ is scaling invariant).
+It is a surprise that when $p>2$ we have Liouville type result in all dimensions (even if $m=2p$, when the energy functional $E_p$ is scaling invariant).

 We will deal with separately the case of $m=1$ and $m\geq2$.
-In the later case we will use the growth formula (\ref{growth formula}), and the hypotheses is stronger. \begin{thm} Let $u:(\mathbb{R},g)\to (N,h)$ be a $p$-biharmonic map($p\geq2$) satisfying
+In the later case we will use the growth formula (\ref{growth formula}), and the hypotheses is stronger. \begin{thm} Let $u:(\mathbb{R},g)\to (N,h)$ be a $p$-biharmonic map ($p\geq2$) satisfying

 Then $u$ is constant. \end{thm} \proof Since $u$ is $p$-biharmonic, hence we have Therefore

 Taking $X=\frac{\partial}{\partial_x}$ and since $\mathcal{L}_{\frac{\partial}{\partial_x}}g=0$ we get Thus there exists a constant $C$ such that